Teaching is very important to the Deaconess Family Medicine Residency Program, which is why the program provides dedicated time for didactics.

-- Grand Rounds occur every Tuesday morning and are an excellent opportunity to keep up with the ever-changing field of medicine.
+Grand Rounds occurs every Tuesday morning and are an excellent opportunity to keep up with the ever-changing field of medicine.

-- Occasionally, there are EKG conferences, core content reviews (where residents team up with their class to compete with the other classes and medical students to answer board type questions), suturing workshops and opportunities to meet with your advisor and program director.
+- Board reviews (where residents team up with their class to compete with other classes and medical students to answer questions)

 - There are also opportunities to teach and work with medical students.